khoj-ai/llm-coup/docs/index.md

 ![ELIMINATION REASON GRAPH](./charts/mixed_model/elimination_causes_by_model.png)

 Generally speaking, the most common reason a player was eliminated is because they failed a challenge.
-But, they were proportionally more likely to fail challenges when discussion was removed, suggesting that the models revealing information increased the ability to discern what actual positions were, or it made them more risk-averse.
+They were proportionally more likely to fail challenges when discussion was removed.
+This could be because the increased information transfer boosted models' abilities to discern what actual positions were, or it made them more risk-averse.

-Conversely, with discussion enabled, models were far _more_ likely to perform failed bluffs.
 Failed bluffs are when a model performs a bluff that is then challenged by another model.
+This may happen if a model insufficiently modeled the probabilities of its claim, contradicted itself compared to earlier dialog, or was backed into a corner without an alternative.

+With discussion enabled, models were far _more_ likely to perform failed bluffs.

-This generally indicates to us that more honest discourse was more likely achieved when discussion was enabled, without any specific push towards driving the models in that direction.
+This generally indicates to us that more honest game play was achieved when discussion was enabled, without any specific push towards driving the models in that direction.
 When discussion was enabled, it was far more likely for models to be eliminated through targeted motions (coups or assassinations) than modeling mismatches.
 The one exception to this trend seems to be `claude-opus`.

 ### Latent Aggression

 ![GRAPH SHOWING AGGRESSION METRICS](./charts/mixed_model/aggression_metrics.png)

 We see a slight indication that the `claude-` family of models are more prone to using attack capabilities than the other models we tested in discussion mode.
 This includes any offensive action (i.e., `coup`, `steal`, `assassinate`).

-There seems to be a slight convergence in attacks on `gemini-2.5-pro` when discussion is turned on.
+There seems to be a slight convergence in attacks on `gemini-2.5-pro` when discussion is turned on (unclear causation).

 The results for both attacks launched and attacks received have less variance amongst models when discussion is disabled.
 This suggests that social cohesion and susceptibility to persuasion play a strong role in model decision-making.
 They seem to converge on attacking particular players, suggesting that some cooperative decision-making is being applied automatically, without incentives.

 ### Time to Completion